solvcon/solvcon/doc/source/index.rst

 The CESE Method
 ===============

-SOLVCON also contains a ready-to-use series of solvers that use the space-time `Conservation Element and Solution Element (CESE)
-<http://www.grc.nasa.gov/WWW/microbus/>`__ method, a novel numerical method
-developed by Chang.
+SOLVCON implements the space-time `Conservation Element and Solution Element (CESE) <http://www.grc.nasa.gov/WWW/microbus/>`__ method, a novel numerical method developed by Chang.
 They solve for the three-dimensional, non-linear or linear, conservation laws of the quasi-linear form:

 .. math::